-1. Get Acclimated to the Altitude - I thought all the stories I read were exaggerated.
-I figured I was reading the blogs/articles of people who were just out of shape; after all I do Crossfit.
-Well, I’ll tell you the altitude in Cusco and the Inca Trail is the real deal.
-While, neither Laurie or I suffered from altitude sickness we did struggle with breathing when we first arrived to Cusco and a little on the trail.
+1. Get Acclimated to the Altitude: I thought all the stories I read were exaggerated.
+I figured I was reading the blogs/articles of people who were just out of shape; after all I do exercise.
+Well, I’ll tell you the altitude in Cusco and on the Inca Trail is the real deal.
+While, neither Laurie or I suffered from altitude sickness, we did struggle with breathing when we first arrived to Cusco and a little on the trail.
 Everything seems to be set on a hill in Cusco and on the trail you’re constantly moving up and down.
 While you don’t need to be a super athlete to hike the trail you should arrive to Cusco at least 2 days before your hike in order to let your body get used to the altitude.

-7. Bring a Rain Jacket/Poncho - Most companies will provide you with a poncho.
+7. Bring a Rain Jacket/Poncho: Most companies will provide you with a poncho.
 But it is plastic and not the most durable material.
 Ours were torn up by the end of the trail.
 Laurie had to rent a rain jacket (long story in India) and I had my Columbia waterproof rain jacket.
 It usually does the trick but with the amount of rain we experienced even that bled through a bit.
 You will get wet, there’s no getting around it but how wet is up to you and how prepared you are.
 Don’t skimp out on rain gear.

-9. Bring some Meds - If you have any allergies or conditions, bring your medicine.
+9. Bring Medication: If you have any allergies or conditions, bring your medicine.
 Last thing you want to do is be sick in the mountains.
 Bring antibiotics just in case!
-I caught a stomach bug on the second day and if our guide, Isaac (this man is a saint), didn't have antibiotics I’d be screwed!
+I caught a stomach bug on the second day and if our guide, Isaac (this man is a saint), didn’t have antibiotics I’d be screwed!
 The 3rd day of the hike I was coming down with a fever, I was exhausted, sluggish and barely wanted to eat.
 After I took the antibiotics, I went to sleep for a few hours and by night time I felt pretty good.
 The next day I was back to my old self and annoying Laurie on the trail.
 So learn from me, buy medicine!
 Antibiotics are over-the-counter in Peru so no reason not to get them.